mmanjuprasad/DocWeb-CompLib/README.md

 This the Documentation Website of Component library ZetaUi by me.

+The components are available at this repo : https://github.com/mmanjuprasad/Component-Library/

 To use this library add the styles.css link as show in how to use section.

 The website is hosted on netlify with URL: https://zetaui.netlify.app/